 DSM advocates have proposed a number of regulatory mechanisms, often through the IRP regulatory process, for correcting this perceived disincentive.
 These include incentive rates of return and so-called "decoupling" procedures such as automatic adjustments or automatic cost recovery for DSM expenditures through utility fuel adjustment clauses.
-These incentives may be in addition to the savings resulting from energy use reductions and may constitute a subsidy regulation can impose on ratepayers.
+These incentives may be in addition to the savings resulting from energy use reductions and may constitute a subsidy.